 I’m here to share with you how I do it in my classroom with 18 kids and some tips and tricks I have learned to make it go smoothly!

-After three weeks before Gingerbread Week, I display a sign up sheet so parents can sign up to bring in materials we need to make our gingerbread houses.
+Three weeks before Gingerbread Week, I display a sign-up sheet so parents can sign up to bring in the materials we need to make our gingerbread houses.
 I brought in Peep marshmallow trees I found at Target.
 I hope they have them again next year!
 They were a fun addition to our gingerbread houses this year!
-You can grab editable sign in sheets and parent reminder notes in my Gingerbread Centers Math, Literacy, and More Pack.
+You can grab editable sign-in sheets and parent reminder notes in my Gingerbread Centers Math, Literacy, and More Pack.

 Do you see why the kids and I LOVE making milk carton gingerbread houses?
-It is a blast and its AMAZING fine motor work too!
+It is a blast, and its AMAZING fine motor work too!
 Click the pictures to get more gingerbread ideas for your preschool, pre-k, or kindergarten classrooms!

 You can also the Gingerbread Bundle and get all of my gingerbread goodies including the retelling cards for four different gingerbread books, writing paper, comparison anchor chart pieces, favorite gingerbread book class graph, and more!